santagar/voice-agent/README.md

   1. Commit KB changes and rerun `npm run build:kb`.
   2. Verify Pinecone synchronization (check logs for “Syncing … vectors”).
   3. Smoke-test `npm run dev:all` locally to confirm tools, speech, and KB lookups behave as expected.
-- Monitor both processes: logs from `/lab` should show tool usage, while `realtime-server.js` logs every OpenAI event to help debug failures.
+- Monitor both processes: logs from `/chat` (and the debug panel) show tool usage and scopes, while `realtime/server.ts` logs every OpenAI event to help debug failures.

 Following the checklist above keeps deployment repeatable and documents the requirements (OpenAI credentials, Pinecone index, tool endpoints) for anyone onboarding to the project.